Objective instruction about Islam may continue in a New Jersey public school district after a federal judge’s ruling.

 “After reviewing the parties’ submissions, I find that the record contains no evidence of significant coercion,” McNulty wrote in his ruling to Hilsenrath v.
 School District of the Chathams.

 Tellingly, McNulty noted that Hilsenrath’s own son, identified as C.H. in court documents, “expressly testified that he never felt coerced.
 In fact, C.H. (correctly, in the District’s view) perceived the purpose and effect of the lessons as being to educate students about world religions and the importance of avoiding group generalizations. … Nor did any other student testify that he or she experienced the course materials as coercive.
 In short, direct, subjective evidence of coercion is lacking.”

-This case has all the hallmarks of a manufactured controversy by far-right groups eager to smear public education.
+On its “Wall of Separation” blog, Americans United noted that the case had all the hallmarks of a manufactured controversy by far-right groups eager to smear public education.
 Hilsenrath and Gayer assailed the school district, appearing on Tucker Carlson’s program on the Fox News Channel.
-School officials say they spread misinformation about the lessons, which sparked a spate of threats against the school.
-For a time, the school’s superintendent had to receive police protection due to the threats.
+School officials say the two spread misinformation about the lessons, which sparked a spate of threats against the school.
+For a time, the school district superintendent had to receive police protection due to the threats.